amboxer21/Wii64-sixaxis/README.md

 # Wii64-sixaxis
-A Wii64 port with sixaxis enabled.
+A Wii64 port with sixaxis support enabled.